Riga is Latvia’s vibrant capital – home to around 650,000 people, around a third of the country’s population.

 Embrace the Great Outdoors Near Sigulda

-Just over 50 kilometres northeast of Riga is the city of Sigulda, gateway to ancient Gauja National Park.
+Just over 50 kilometers northeast of Riga is the city of Sigulda, the gateway to ancient Gauja National Park.

 This park is the oldest in Latvia, and the largest – sprinkled with natural springs, lakes, forests and historic monuments.
 There are many exciting activities to participate in nearby.